cespinosad/cespinosad.github.io/content/authors/admin/_index.md

 I am an Assistant Professor in the Department of Economics at the University of Houston.

 My research areas are international economics and empirical macroeconomics.
-My current research focuses on trade policy and the effects of import tariffs at the aggregate and industry levels.
+My current research focuses on trade policy and the welfare effect of tariffs.

 I obtained my PhD from University College London (UCL).
 Before joining the University of Houston, I worked at the Central Bank of Chile.